Powett/skelet0wn/README.md

 Contributions are welcome!
 Please file a pull request with detailed improvements/modifications and I'll review it.

 Please make sure your pull request is properly documented, typed and formatted.
 Use the [provided formatting script](./misc/format.sh).

+## Acknowledgements
+This development was tested against a custom version of [GOAD](https://github.com/Orange-Cyberdefense/GOAD), ported to AWS.
+Thank you [Orange-Cyberdefense](https://github.com/Orange-Cyberdefense) for your work.

+Credits to all tools developer evoked in this framework (NetExec, Nmap, Impacket, etc.).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.